Privies, Privacy and Power

 The BAR article discussed the Moabite king Eglon and the French king Henri III, and their very similar toilet-borne assassinations.

 This same "open toilet policy" for aides and emissaries continued at least as late as the 1963-1969 administration of the U.S. president Lyndon Baines Johnson.
+But we have quite a bit of history to go through before reaching the 1960s.

 Let's start with King Eglon of Moab.
 The 3rd chapter of the Old Testament book of Judges describes his death.
 This would have been some time fairly soon after 1380 BC.
 Up to this point in the story the Israelites were going through a cycle of turning away from their religion and worshiping the idols of the religions of the surrounding nations, Baal and Astarte and so on, being conquered and controlled by outsiders for a number of unpleasant years, being freed by a charismatic leader (often slaughtering large numbers of the foreigners), then starting over after a few years of self-rule.
 At some point King Eglon of Moab joined forces with the Ammonites and the Amalekites, capturing Jericho and ruling over Israel.
 After eighteen years of heavy taxation: